swappy-sutar/CompuTech-Academy-MERN/README.md

 - View user activity and manage platform settings.

 ### Instructor Panel:
--Instructors can create, edit, and manage their courses within assigned categories.
+- Instructors can create, edit, and manage their courses within assigned categories.

 ### Student Panel:
 - Students can browse and purchase courses.